 What is universal fantasy?

-Later in the blurb portion of the book, she suggests readers pay attention to parts of a blurb that spark something inside that makes you imagine yourself in the same situation as the character.
+Later in the blurb portion of the book, she suggests readers pay attention to parts of a blurb that spark something inside that makes them imagine themselves in the same situation as the character.
 That is the real essence of universal fantasy.

 Another point she makes is that these fantasies are not necessarily things we want to experience in real life.
-Take Fifty Shades of Gray for example.
-There is the comment that if Christian Gray lived in a trailer, he’d be seen as abusive and disturbed.
+Take Fifty Shades of Gray, for example.
+If Christian Gray lived in a trailer, he’d be seen as abusive and disturbed.
 But for some readers, the book taps into universal fantasies that involve being swept up by a powerful, rich, broody, wounded man, who exerts his power, but in the end falls for the one and only woman whose love can save him.
 It’s dumb in real life, but in the make-believe world, it taps into secret fantasies.

 Examples of universal fantasies include: